 Now something that is so important to remember, that I will put a box around it:

-The accidentals that are noted at the beginning of a piece and don't belong together with a certain note that is noted directly behind them, are valid for the whole piece.
+The validity of accidentals The accidentals that are noted at the beginning of a piece and don't belong together with a certain note that is noted directly behind them, are valid for the whole piece.
 The accidentals that are noted somewhere in a bar and belong together with a certain note, are valid for only that bar.
 They will influence every note on the same line right of them.
-After the the line that limits the bar, they will lose their validity.
+After the the line that limits the bar, they will lose their validity. |

 Duration